 Part I: Purdys Meet World

-While searching the streets of Baños de Agua Santa, Ecuador for a vegan breakfast I stumbled upon Gringos Café.
-A group of backpackers were happily chatting by the counter and the smell of warm breakfast food turned up the volume of my already rumbling stomach.
+Wandering down the streets of Baños de Agua Santa, Ecuador for a vegan breakfast, I stumbled upon Gringos Café.
+A group of backpackers were happily chatting by the counter and at the smell of warm breakfast food, my stomach rumbleld louder than the near by volcano.

 My ears perked immediately.

-Wait, are you a Christian?
+"Are you a Christian?"
+I asked.
 “Yeah!
-Me and my family!”
+Me and my family," she said excitedly.

 What proceeded was a delicious breakfast at Gringos Café learning the Purdy family story.